+Other Firm's

-Other Firm's Accounting Fees: All accounting fees paid to other firms.
+Accounting Fees: All accounting fees paid to other firms.
 Other Firm's Accounting Expenses: All accounting expenses paid to other firms.
 Real Estate Commissions: All commissions and expenses paid to professionals for the sale of real property.
-Auctioneer/Liquidator Fees: All fees paid to auctioneer or liquidator of personal property.
+Auctioneer/ Liquidator Fees: All fees paid to auctioneer or liquidator of personal property.
 Auctioneer/Liquidator Expenses: All expenses paid to auctioneer or liquidator of personal property.
 Other Professional Fees/ Expenses: All other professional fees and expenses paid.
-(In order to be included in this category, fees and expenses must be paid only to professional employed pursuant to § 327 of the Code, and not be included in one of the other fee and expense categories.
+(In order to be included in this category, fees and expenses must be paid only to professional employed pursuant to § 327 of the Code, and not be included in one of the otherfee and expenses categories.
 For example, professional fees and expenses for appraisers and expert witnesses should be included in this category.)
 Expenses of Operating Business in Chapter 7: All costs of operating a business pursuant to Bankruptcy Court order, except professional fees and expenses specifically listed above.
 Includes payroll taxes paid in connection with operating a business in chapter 7.
 Other Expenses: All other allowed expenses not otherwise included under Trustee Expenses, including bond premiums and other costs paid directly by the estate, but not including taxes, court costs, and unpaid United States Trustee fees.
 Income Taxes - Internal Revenue Service: All income taxes which first become due to the IRS after the bankruptcy petition filing date.
-Other State or Local Taxes: Other state or local taxes which first become due after the bankruptcy petition filing date.
-United States Trustee Fees: All U.S. Trustee Chapter 11 fees paid by the trustee in chapter 7 proceeding.
-Court Costs: All costs paid by the trustee to the Bankruptcy Court, including noticing fees, filing fees, etc. TOTAL CHAPTER 7 ADMINISTRATIVE FEES
+Other State or Local Taxes : Other state or local taxes which first become due after the bankruptcy petition filing date.
+United States Trustee Fees : All U.S. Trustee Chapter 11 fees paid by the trustee in chapter 7 proceeding.
+Court Costs: All costs paid by the trustee to the Bankruptcy Court, including noticing fees, filing fees, etc.

-& CHARGES: The sum of chapter 7 administrative fees and charges by column.
-TOTAL PRIOR CHAPTER ADMINISTRATIVE FEES See Part B below.
-507(a)(1): See Part B below.
+TOTAL CHAPTER 7 ADMINISTRATIVE FEES & CHARGES: The sum of chapter 7 administrative fees and charges by column.
+TOTAL PROR CHAPTER ADMINISTRATIVE FEES 507(a)(1): See Part B bebw.
 WAGES §507(a)(3): Wages, salaries, or commissions, including vacation, severance, and sick leave pay earned by an individual.
-(See Code for specific requirements) CONTRIBUTIONS: EMPLOYEE BENEFIT PLANS §507(a)(4): Payments to an employee benefit plan.
+(See Code for specific requirements) CONTRIBUTIONS: EMPLOYEE BENEFIT PLANS §507(a)(4): Payments to an employ ee bene fit plan.
 (See Code for specific requirements.)
 ALIMONY & CHILD SUPPORT§507(a)(7): Payments to a spouse, former spouse, or child of the debtor, for alimony to, maintenance for, or support of such spouse or child.
-(See Code for specific requirements) CLAIMS OF GOVERNMENTAL UNITS §507(a)(8): Payments to governmental units, only to the extent that such claims are for $-(a)$ a tax on or measured by income or gross receipts; (b) a property tax; (c) a tax required to be collected or withheld for which the debtor is liable; (d) an employment tax; (e) an excise tax; (f) a customs duty arising out of the importation of merchandise; or (g) a penalty related to a claim specified in §507(a)(8).
+(See Code for specific requirements) CLAIMS OF GOVERNMENTAL UNITS §507(a)(8): Payments to governmental units, only to the extent that such claims are for $-(a)$ a tax on or measured by income or gross receipts; (b) a property tax; (c) a tax required to be collected or withheld for which the debtor is liable; (d) an employment tax; (e) an excise tax; (f) a customs duty arising out of the importation of merchandise; or (g) a penalty related to a claim specified in $\$507(a)(8)$.
 (See Code for specific requirements.)
-OTHER §507(a)(2), (5), (6), & (9): (See Code) TOTAL PRIORITY CLAIMS: The sum of total priority claims by column.
+OTHER §507(a)(2), (5), (6), & (9): (See Code) TOTAL PRIORITY CLAIMS :The sum of total priority claims by column.
+GENERAL UNSECURED CLAIMS: All unsecured claims paid.
+TOTAL DISBURSEMENTS: The sum of total secured, priority, and unsecured claims by column.
+PART B PRIOR CHAPTER ADMINISTRATIVE FEES §507(a)(1): PART B (Prior Chapter Administrative) instructions are essentially the same as the PART A (Chapter 7 Administrative) instructions.
+Note that chapter 11 payroll taxes paid during the pendency of chapter 7 should be reported under "Operating Expenses" in Part B.

-GENERAL UNSECURED CLAIMS:

-All unsecured claims paid.